songduoma/TieAwareGroupRec/README.md

 ## 6.3 Original vs revised model switch (for methods with additional sigmoid issue)

-In this repository, the revised code path (without additional sigmoid before BPR) is active by default for the following affected methods.
+In this repository, the revised code path is active by default for the affected methods.

+Here, “revised” refers to retraining/evaluating models after removing the additional sigmoid applied to item scores before the BPR objective.
+It is not merely a post-hoc evaluation change.

-To rerun “original” behavior, re-enable sigmoid at these locations:
+To rerun the “original” behavior, re-enable the sigmoid at these locations:

 - `AlignGroup/model.py`
 - `WWW2023ConsRec/model.py`